 Through the support of fifteen enterprises like these, the initiative aims to create 2,000 jobs to benefit over 5,000 refugees.

 Join the initiative

-If you are leading a small business that works to support refugees and based in Poland or Romania, keep an eye on the NESsT and IKEA Social Entrepreneurship websites for further information on how to apply for the initiative at the end of August 2022.
+If you are leading a small business that works to support refugees and based in Poland or Romania, applications to join the initiative are now open.